redhat-openstack/website/source/documentation/quickstart.html.md

 <div class="span4">
 **Software:** Red Hat Enterprise Linux (RHEL) **7** is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc., or Fedora 20 or later. **x86_64** is currently the only supported architecture.
 See also [ RDO repository info](Repositories) for details on required repositories.
 Please name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

-**Fedora 21 is still in development and running RDO Juno on Fedora 21 is not recommended at this time.
-A separate announcement will be made on the [rdo-list](http://www.redhat.com/mailman/listinfo/rdo-list) mailing list when RDO Juno on Fedora 21 is ready.**

 </div>
 <div class="span4">
 **Hardware:** Machine with at least 2GB RAM, processors with hardware virtualization extensions, and at least one network adapter.